stretch3/stretch3.github.io/README.en.md

 *Read this in other languages: [English](README.en.md), [日本語](README.md)*

+## Note

+TM2Scratch and TMPose2Scratch are not compatible, so you cannot use them at the same time.

 ## Available custom extensions

 - [ML2Scratch](https://github.com/champierre/ml2scratch) You can easily experience and use image recognition with machine learning.